LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Load the transformed data into Excel

-Click "Close & Load" to create a new worksheet with your transaction data.
+Click "Close & Load" to create a new worksheet.
 Save the query for one-click refresh on future files.

 Time investment: 30-60 minutes for initial setup, 5-10 minutes per file after configuration.
 Requires technical knowledge of XML and Power Query syntax.